GUT-Scale Smooth Hybrid Inflation with a Stabilized Modulus in Light of ACT and SPT Data: Constraining the Inflationary Dynamics

 \subparagraph{\sf\ftn (c)} \textit{Convergence of $V_{\rm I}$.} The expansion of $\Vhi$ in \Eref{vhi} should converge at least up to the relevant field values $\sigma \sim \sigma_\ast$.
 This is guaranteed if, for such values, each successive term in the aforementioned expansion is smaller than the preceding one.
 In practice, this requirement can be satisfied if our results remain immune from the contributions with coefficients $c_{iK}$ with $i>6$.

-\subparagraph{\sf\ftn (d)} \textit{Monotonicity of $V_{\rm I}$.} Depending on the values of the coefficients $c_{iK}$ in \Eref{vhi}, the potential $V_{\rm I}$ may either remain monotonic in $\sigma$ or develop a local minimum and maximum.
+\subparagraph{\sf\ftn (d)} \textit{Monotonicity of $V_{\rm I}$.} Depending on the values of the coefficients $c_{iK}$ in \Eref{vhi}, the potential $V_{\rm I}$ may either remain a monotonic function of $\sigma$ or develop a local minimum and maximum.
 In the scenarios of interest here, $V_{\rm I}$ turns out to be monotonic, avoiding the complications of metastable extrema -- see \Sref{res3}.